Phy-Q as a measure for physical reasoning intelligence

-\begin{enumerate} \item \textbf{Single force: } Target objects have to be destroyed with a single force. \item \textbf{Multiple forces: } Target objects need multiple forces to destroy. \item \textbf{Rolling: }Circular objects have to be rolled along a surface to a target. \item \textbf{Falling: }Objects have to be fallen on to a target. \item \textbf{Sliding: }Non-circular objects have to be slid along a surface to a target. \item \textbf{Bouncing: }Objects have to be bounced off a surface to reach a target. \item \textbf{Relative weight: }Objects with correct weight have to be moved to reach a target. \item \textbf{Relative height: }Objects with correct height have to be moved to reach a target. \item \textbf{Relative width: }Objects with correct width or the opening with correct width have to be selected to reach a target. \item \textbf{Shape difference: }Objects with correct shape have to be moved/destroyed to reach a target. \item \textbf{Non-greedy actions: }Actions have to be selected in the correct order based on physical consequences.
-The immediate action may be less effective in the short term but advantageous in long term. i.e., reach less targets in the short term to reach more targets later. \item \textbf{Structural analysis: }The correct target have to be chosen to break the stability of a structure. \item \textbf{Clearing paths: }A path have to be created before the target can be reached. \item \textbf{Adequate timing: }Correct actions have to be performed within time constraints. \item \textbf{Manoeuvring: }Objects have to be carefully guided to reach a target. \end{enumerate}
+\begin{enumerate} \item \textbf{Single force: } Target objects have to be destroyed with a single force. \item \textbf{Multiple forces: } Target objects need multiple forces to destroy. \item \textbf{Rolling: }Circular objects have to be rolled along a surface to a target. \item \textbf{Falling: }Objects have to fall onto a target. \item \textbf{Sliding: }Non-circular objects have to be slid along a surface to a target. \item \textbf{Bouncing: }Objects have to be bounced off a surface to reach a target. \item \textbf{Relative weight: }Objects with the correct weight have to be moved to reach a target. \item \textbf{Relative height: }Objects with the correct height have to be moved to reach a target. \item \textbf{Relative width: }Objects with the correct width or the opening with the correct width have to be selected to reach a target. \item \textbf{Shape difference: }Objects with the correct shape have to be moved/destroyed to reach a target. \item \textbf{Non-greedy actions: }Actions have to be selected in the correct order based on physical consequences.
+The immediate action may be less effective in the short term but advantageous in long term. i.e., reach fewer targets in the short term to reach more targets later. \item \textbf{Structural analysis: }The correct target has to be chosen to break the stability of a structure. \item \textbf{Clearing paths: }A path have to be created before the target can be reached. \item \textbf{Adequate timing: }Correct actions have to be performed within time constraints. \item \textbf{Manoeuvring: }Objects have to be carefully guided to reach a target. \end{enumerate}